Maneuver Enhancement Brigade: Overview

-The mission of a MEB is to provide critical maneuver support to the force commander, normally at the division level.
+The mission of a MEB is to provide support to the force commander, normally at the division level.
 The MEB groups together a number of previously dispersed functions in order to achieve this mission.
 Organic to the MEB is generally a headquarters and headquarters company, a signal company and a brigade support battalion.
 This force can be augmented by combat engineer, military police, air defense, and/or CBRN defense units.
 Depending on the mission it may be assigned explosive ordnance disposal, civil affairs or a tactical combat force.
 They are tailored with the capabilities required for each operation.
 More than one brigade may be assigned to a division or corps.

 Maneuver enhancement brigades are designed to bridge the operational gap between brigade combat teams and functional support brigades.
 By modern doctrine MEB can control operational areas and are assigned a tactical combat force, usually in the form of a maneuver infantry battalion.
-A maneuver enhancement brigade primary goal is to provide the corps or divisional level commander with a field grade officer led formation that has a large headquarters, capable of controlling a mix of combat engineer, military police, level II medical services, communication units, NBC units and civil affair units.
+A maneuver enhancement brigade’s primary goal is to provide the corps or divisional level commander with a field grade officer led formation that has a large headquarters, capable of controlling a mix of combat engineer, military police, level II medical services, communication units, NBC units and civil affair units.
 In addition to its attached maneuver combat battalion for security and rear area defense operations.